Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 The causes of dry skin

 The cause of your child’s dry skin is difficult to establish.
-It’s known that genetic factors play a part (eczema can be an inherited condition), but other common triggers, such as irritation from soaps and detergents, over heating at night, stress, the weather and exposure to certain foods, pets, grass and tree pollens, may cause dry skin too.
+It’s known that genetic factors play a part (eczema can be an inherited condition), but other common triggers, such as irritation from soaps and detergents, over-heating, stress, the weather and exposure to certain foods, pets, grass and tree pollens, may cause dry skin too.

-Your health visitor may ask you to keep a food diary to try to determine whether a specific food makes your baby’s symptoms worse.
+A member of your health visiting team may ask you to keep a food diary to try to determine whether a specific food makes your baby’s symptoms worse.

 Dry skin can be very itchy, causing your child to scratch, and this can be particularly problematic at night, leading to disrupted sleep, not just for your child but the whole family.